What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Diff Authoring Time (DAT)

-We performed several tests based on our expectations of how much additional heuristics should increase DAT.
-First, we expected anchor sessions durations to be higher than precise match durations.
+We performed several tests based on our expectation of how much Anchor-DAT should increase the precise matches.
+First, we expected anchor sessions' durations to be higher than precise match durations.
 Second, we expected that the sum of all precise matches and anchor session durations never be larger than the sum of all TSD for a user during a particular time window.
-Any exceptions would only be possible if there is a mistake in the data or our algorithms, for example double-counting time.
-A final demand on any top-line metric is that it be stable over time---\Cref{fig:trendline} shows this.
+Any exceptions would only be possible if there is a mistake in the data or our algorithms, for example due to double-counting time.
+A final demand on a top-line metric is to be stable over time---\Cref{fig:trendline} shows this.

 Before releasing DAT, we ensured it passed all these checks.
-We found that DAT covers 87\% of all eligible diffs.
+We found that DAT covers >95\% of all eligible diffs.
 DAT's duration has a right-skewed distribution, which means a small number of extreme values can significantly impact the mean.
-To account for slower diffs while still being sensitive to changes in the distribution, we use the 99th percentile winsorized mean to report on Anchor-DAT, which was very plausible with regard to other validations.
+To account for longer diffs while still being sensitive to changes in the distribution, we use the 99th percentile winsorized mean to report on Anchor-DAT, which yielded plausible results consistent with the other validations.

-\subsection{Time-Line Visualization}
+\subsubsection{Time-Line Visualization}

-\Cref{fig:dat_timeline} visualizes an example diff's DAT and how raw telemetry is covered by an additional heuristic, Anchor-DAT.
-DAT uses raw telemetry sessions, including start and stop times of coding tools, shown in the bottom row and maps each session to a diff, if possible.
-The raw sessions already include noise-removal, like pauses for inactivity (e.g., around 12:45).
-During DAT additional heuristic development, we also cross-validated with authors to ensure extrapolations were sensible.
+\Cref{fig:dat_timeline} visualizes raw telemetry (bottom row) from a two hour time frame, how it is mapped to an example diff's precise DAT (top row), and how auxiliary tools are covered via Anchor-DAT.
+DAT uses raw telemetry sessions, including start and stop times of coding tools, shown in the bottom row.
+DAT tries to map each session to a diff.
+The raw telemetry sessions already include noise-removal, such as pauses for inactivity (e.g., around 12:45).
+During Anchor-DAT development, we also cross-validated with authors to ensure extrapolations were sensible.
 These checks helped refine our understanding, re-evaluate heuristic assumptions, and adjust parameters like time thresholds.